 5 Psychology Principles You Should Know When Creating Your Content Strategy

-In this article, we talk about 5 psychological principles that are used by top content marketers to create compelling content, generate traffic and increase leads and revenue.
-Are you ready?
+In this article, we talk about 5 psychological principles that are used by top content marketers to create compelling content, increase sales, generate traffic, and finally increase revenue.

-1. Paradox of choices: When less is MORE!
+1. The paradox of choices: When less is MORE!

 Having too many choices may seem like a good idea, but it actually makes decision-making stressful.
 This is why as content marketers we use this principle to make decision-making easier.

 Don’t put off people thinking more is better when it is clearly not.
 It will only result in higher bounce rates on your website.
-For example, in quizzes and calculators, instead of running around in circles, ask a minimum set of questions to get straight to the point.
+For example, in quizzes, online surveys, and calculators, instead of running around in circles, ask a minimum set of questions to get straight to the point.
 It will ensure the user completes the task they started with.

 2. Loss Aversion: Who cares about gain?